skasproject/skas/docsite/docs/dex.md

       EXAMPLE_APP_SECRET: WlhoaGJYQnNaUzFoY0hBdGMyVmpjbVYw    # Result of printf "ZXhhbXBsZS1hcHAtc2VjcmV0" | base64
     ```

-> _Its value is hard-coded in `example-app`, so must not be changed (Or you must pass the new value as `--client-secret` parameter on launch)._
+> _Its value is hard-coded in `example-app`, so it must not be changed (or you must pass the new value as the `--client-secret parameter` on launch)._

-> _Note than both secret are formatted in a way compatible with `spec.containers[X].envFrom`.
+> _Note that both secrets are formatted in a way that is compatible with `spec.containers[X].envFrom`.
 This is required by the DEX Helm chart._

 ### SKAS reconfiguration

-Here is the modified values file for SKAS reconfiguration.
+Here is the modified values file for the SKAS reconfiguration:

 ??? abstract "values.skas.login.yaml"